5 FAM 460

 5 FAM 468 Breach IDENTIFICATION, analysis, and NOTIFICATION

 The purpose of breach identification, analysis, and notification is to establish criteria used to:

 (1) Identify a breach of PII in cyber or non-cyber form;

 (2) Assess the severity of a breach of PII in terms of the potential harm to affected individuals;

 (3) Determine whether the notification of affected individuals is required or advisable; and

 (4) Identify whether the breach also involves classified information, particularly covert or intelligence human source revelations.
 If so, the Department's Privacy Coordinator will notify one or more of these offices: the E.O.
 13526 program manager in A/GIS/IPS, the Office of the Legal Adviser (L/M), or the Bureau of Diplomatic Security (DS) for further follow-up.

 5 FAM 468.2 Roles

 a.
-Bureau of Administration: The Assistant Secretary for Administration, as the Department’s designated Senior Agency Official for Privacy (SAOP), has overall responsibility and accountability for ensuring that the Department’s response to PII breaches complies with Federal legislation, Executive Branch regulations and internal Department policy; and The Privacy Division is designated as the organization responsible for addressing suspected or confirmed non-cyber breaches of PII.
+Bureau of Administration: The Deputy Assistant Secretary for Global Information Services (A/GIS), as the Department’s designated Senior Agency Official for Privacy (SAOP), has overall responsibility and accountability for ensuring that the Department’s response to PII breaches complies with Federal legislation, Executive Branch regulations and internal Department policy; and The Privacy Office is designated as the organization responsible for addressing suspected or confirmed non-cyber breaches of PII.

 b.
 Bureau of Diplomatic Security: